 March Madness Math - Part 1

 For the last few years, my husband and I have upheld a March Madness tradition with our own children, and we'll be doing it again this month.
-This is a great way to sneak in some math learning – and kids love it.
-Here's what you should do:
+It's a great way to sneak in some math learning – and kids love it.
+Here's what you can do: